Links on Android Authority may earn us a commission. Learn more.

-The world of wearables might be dominated by smartwatches, but a few companies are still championing the fitness tracker form factor.
-Fitness trackers are Fitbit’s bread and butter, so it’s a big deal when the company launches a new one.
+Smartwatches might dominate the world of wearables, but a few companies are still championing the fitness tracker form factor.
+Fitness trackers are Fitbit‘s bread and butter, so it’s a big deal when it launches a new one.

-The Fitbit Charge 4 is unsurprisingly another solid device from the (soon to be) Google-owned company.
+The Fitbit Charge 4 is, unsurprisingly, another solid device from the Google-owned company.
 But should you buy it over a smartwatch?
-And what about cheaper options like the Xiaomi Mi Band 4?
+And what about cheaper options like the Xiaomi Mi Band 6?
 Find out why Fitbit’s tracker is our top pick in our full Fitbit Charge 4 review.

 Design: If it ain’t broke…